Why do you have sebum glands?

 Here's how it works.

-Sebum is released when your nail inclines the hair shafts while raking the skin.
+Sebum is expelled when your nails bend the hair shafts while raking the skin.

-• As your fingertip and nail pass over your skin, they bend the base of the hair they encounter.
+• As your nails pass over your skin, they bend the base of the hair they encounter.

 • This creates a mechanical pressure on the sebaceous glands to release some of the sebum.

-What activity, that humans did in the past, could bend the hair at its base?
+What activity, practiced by humans in the past, could bend hairs at their base?

 • Grooming